feraf/css-slide-switch/README.md

 # css-slide-switch
-A simple slide switch made with VanillaJS and CSS.
+A simple slide switch made with pure CSS.